jwells96/fuzzy-octo-couscous/x_team_rules.md

 * 1. Tasks need to be divided into chunks and distributed to all team members.
   * Each team member must clearly understand their parts in the project.
-* 2. When a task is complete, the team member shall update other team members about the progress through text.
+* 2. When a task is complete, the team member shall update other team members about the progress through text messaging.
   * This is not strictly required but is recommended.

-## How will we communicate difficulties with a task assigned to us
+## How will will communicate difficulties with a task assigned to us
-* 1. We will communicate difficulties by informing others on a timely and consistent manner.
-  * Each team member has to clearly communicate and update the difficulties.
-All team memebers will be responsible for updating the         group via text.
-* 2. We will create a .md file to tackle difficulties.
-  * All team members will highlight difficulties that were solved, but keep it in the document for future reference.

 ## How we will back up each other to ensure that deadlines are not missed
+* 1. Each member will create an alarm on their phone to go off once a week, in order to remind the members of the upcoming deadline.
+  * The alarms are to be set 3 weeks out from when the assignment is due.